Narendra Modi in talks this week with Prince Charles

 Modi skipped the last gathering in Malta in 2015, and prime minister Manmohan Singh did not attend the previous two in 2011 and 2013 in Australia and Sri Lanka, missing the former because he had more pressing engagements and the latter because of regional sensitivities involving India’s Tamils and the island’s human rights record.

 It is not yet clear whether India would be accepted by other Commonwealth countries as a leading player – though of course decentralisation would also lead to other countries taking responsibility for subjects such as security and climate change.

 India has not proved itself adept at managing diplomatic relations even with its South Asian neighbours, which resent the way it exercises its clout.
 This has driven all of them (apart from Bhutan, so far) to respond positively to blandishments from China.
 Similarly, other smaller Commonwealth nations may resent India assuming a large role, though it does expect support from African countries.

-Modi’s interest in the Commonwealth is partially indicated by a high profile role being played by Manoj Ladwa, an Indian-born businessman and consultant based in London who is on the board of the Commonwealth Enterprise & Investment Council.
+Modi’s interest in the Commonwealth is partially indicated by the involvement of Manoj Ladwa, an Indian-born businessman and consultant based in London who is on the board of the Commonwealth Enterprise & Investment Council and is a high profile advocate of a significant India role.
 Ladwa was one of the top people in Modi’s highly successful general election campaign in 2014, and was also in charge of the prime minister’s triumphant mass rally in London’s Wembley Stadium in November 2016.